Tonywuhk/realai.org/meta-learning.md

 A standard learning architecture can be made more flexible and efficient when its internal dynamics is also learned from data.
 Conceptually, this dynamics learning occurs at a higher level than the learning implemented by the standard architecture, thus falls within the scope of meta-learning.
 When these new architectures are widely used, they will become less "meta" and more closely aligned with advances in architecture design.

 [Andrychowicz et al. (2016)](https://arxiv.org/abs/1606.04474) show that update rules modeled by learned LSTMs outperform generic, hand-designed [learning rules](http://realai.org/learning-rules/) such as Adam and RMSProp.
 [Wichrowska et al. (2017)](https://arxiv.org/abs/1703.04813) introduce a hierarchical RNN optimizer and achieve better generalization to new problems and large number of optimization steps.
+[Bello & Zoph et al. (2017)](https://arxiv.org/abs/1709.07417) train a RNN controller to search the space of mathematical expressions of update rules and discover rules that perform better than commonly used optimizers such as Adam and RMSProp.

 In a standard neural network learning setup, the update rules of the network's weights can also be learned using guided policy search ([Li & Malik, 2016](https://arxiv.org/abs/1606.01885)).
 More generally, meta-learning can be applied to black-box optimizations ([Chen et al., 2016](https://arxiv.org/abs/1611.03824)) and neural architecture search ([Zoph & Le, 2016](https://arxiv.org/abs/1611.01578)).
 In HyperNetworks ([Ha et al., 2016](https://arxiv.org/abs/1609.09106)), one network can dynamically generate weights for another network.